HSOG Community

 With its ambitious targets, the 900 Campaign will continue beyond our 900th anniversary year as we strive to raise the high tradition and pass it glorious on creating a lasting legacy from this year.

 Community is one of the School’s values and it’s at the heart of everything that drives the External Relations team.
 More than anything, this year has reinforced to me the power of the HSOG Community and what we can do when we come together.
 This is a year few of us will forget.
-Sursum Semper
+Sursum Semper.

 Karen McDonald